On regular hypergraphs of high girth: Conclusion and open problems

 \begin{question} Is there a constant $c>0$ such that there exist $n$-vertex $3$-uniform hypergraphs with $cn^2$ edges and arbitrarily high $(-2)$-girth? \end{question}

-Note that Erd\H{o}s' conjecture on Steiner Triple Systems posits a positive answer for every $c<\frac 16$.
-This is clearly tight, since a hypergraph with at least $n^2/6$ edges cannot be linear, and therefore has $(-2)$-girth 4.
+Note that Erd\H{o}s' conjecture on Steiner Triple Systems, if true, would imply a positive answer for every $c<\frac 16$.
+This is clearly tight, since an $n$-vertex, 3-uniform hypergraph with at least $n^2/6$ edges cannot be linear,\footnote{If $H$ is a linear, $n$-vertex, 3-uniform hypergraph, then any pair of vertices is contained in at most one edge of $H$, so double-counting the number of times a pair of vertices in contained in an edge of $H$, we obtain $3e(H) \leq {n \choose 2}$.} and therefore has $(-2)$-girth 4.

 We turn briefly to some variants of Erd\H{o}s' definition.
 The celebrated $(6,3)$-theorem of Ruzsa and Szemer\'edi~\cite{ruzs:sz} states that if $H$ is an $n$-vertex, $3$-uniform hypergraph in which no 6 vertices span 3 or more edges, then $H$ has $o(n^2)$ edges.
-Therefore, if we define the $(-3)$-girth of a 3-uniform hypergraph to be the smallest integer $g \geq 6$ such that there exists a set of $g$ vertices spanning at least $g-3$ edges\footnote{The condition $g \geq 6$ is necessary to avoid triviality: if we replaced it with $g \geq 5$, then a 3-uniform hypergraph would have $(-3)$-girth 5 unless it consisted of isolated edges.}, then an $n$-vertex, 3-uniform hypergraph with $(-3)$-girth at least 7 has $o(n^2)$ edges.
+Therefore, if we define the $(-3)$-girth of a 3-uniform hypergraph to be the smallest integer $g \geq 6$ such that there exists a set of $g$ vertices spanning at least $g-3$ edges,\footnote{The condition $g \geq 6$ is necessary to avoid triviality: if we replaced it with $g \geq 5$, then a 3-uniform hypergraph would have $(-3)$-girth 5 unless it consisted of isolated edges.} then an $n$-vertex, 3-uniform hypergraph with $(-3)$-girth at least 7 has $o(n^2)$ edges.
 Hence, the analogue of Question \ref{question:quad} for $(-3)$-girth has a negative answer.
 On the other hand, if we define the $(-1)$-girth of a 3-uniform hypergraph to be the smallest integer $g$ such that there exists a set of $g$ vertices spanning at least $g-1$ edges, it can be shown that the maximum number of edges in an $n$-vertex, 3-uniform hypergraph with $(-1)$-girth at least $g$, is $n^{2+\Theta(1/g)}.$